 How does ReboundTAG work?

-ReboundTAG is designed to incorporate all of the main IATA-approved bag tracking technologies into one tag; an RFID (radio frequency identification) microchip, an NFC (near field communication) microchip, a QR code, an ID number printed on the tag, and integration with global baggage handling systems.
+ReboundTAG Microchip Luggage Tag is designed to incorporate all of the main IATA standard bag tracking technologies into one tag; an RFID (radio frequency identification) microchip, an NFC (near field communication) microchip, a QR code, an ID number printed on the tag, and integration with global baggage handling systems.
 When your bag is found you are updated by email and SMS text message (anywhere in the world).

 Has ReboundTAG been featured or showcased in the industry?